jpedroschmitz/rocketdocs/.github/CONTRIBUTING.md

 First off, we would like to thank you for taking the time to contribute and make this a better project!

-Here we have a set of instructions and guidelines to reduce misunderstandings and make the process of contributing to Rocketseat Gatsby themes as smooth as possible.
+Here we have a set of instructions and guidelines to reduce misunderstandings and make the process of contributing to Rocket Docs as smooth as possible.

 We hope this guide makes the contribution process clear and answers any questions you may have.